 Shaping The Chocolate Truffles

 Once it’s ready, I highly recommend using a small cookie scoop with a trigger to shape the truffles into little balls.
-If you don’t have one you can use an ice cream scoop or a spoon, but it will be harder to shape since you only have a few seconds to do so until it starts to melt in your palms.
+If you don’t have one you can use a couple spoons, just be sure to work quickly if you do.

 You’ll want to work quickly so they don’t become too soft!
 The sprinkles also help to contain the truffle and avoid melting.